At the State Level

 Electronic health records (EHR) are central to providing integrated care, according to state and federal laws.
 The Mass HIway is the Massachusetts Health Information Exchange (HIE) allows all healthcare clinicians to “push” (send) and “pull” (access and receive) patient information via this secure electronic communication network (with patient consent).
 An EHR system is not required to connect.
 For information on how to enroll and/or sign up to receive newsletter, go to: http://www.masshiway.net/HPP/index.htm

-Although MA Chapter 224 states that all healthcare providers will implement fully interoperable electronic health records (EHR) systems that connect through the Mass HIway, it remains unknown how this will apply to solo and small-group behavioral health clinicians.
-Connection requirements are being phased in and by the end of 2020, acute care hospitals, community health centers, and medium/large medical ambulatory care practices must meet connection requirements.
+Although MA Chapter 224 states that all healthcare providers will connect through the Mass HIway, as of April 2022, no plans to require this for solo and small-group behavioral health clinicians have been announced.
+Connection requirements have been phased in over a 4-year period that extends into 2022 and affect only these health care facilities: acute care hospitals, community health centers, and medium/large medical ambulatory care practice.
 Individual clinicians are not required to connect -- only the organizations.
-The Mass HIway team will keep the healthcare community updated.
-Announcements of connection deadlines will provide at least one year’s notice prior to connection deadlines.
+The Mass HIway team will keep the healthcare community updated of any additional phase-in requirements.
+The regulations (101 CMR 20.08(1b)) specify that future guidance will provide at least one year notice for affected provider organizations to connect to the Mass HIway.
+Any additional requirements related to neuropsychologists will be posted here and on the MNS list serv, but no such plans are on the horizon as of April 2022.